 Air vents are easy to remove and put back on, making it an ideal spot to put something that isn’t meant to be discovered.
 Another popular place to hide drugs is underneath the toilet tank lid.
 Both are easy, quick, and inconspicuous options when it comes to concealing drugs.
 Many would not think to check in the air vent or under the toilet tank lid, which is why these are popular options.
 A quick look in both of these places may ease your mind if you suspect your child of hiding drugs.

 When an item is necessary for one’s health, it tends to fall under even less suspicion.
 But, nevertheless, inhalers have become a popular place to hide drugs.
-Once the inhaler has been taken apart, it becomes a great place to stash drugs.
+Once the inhaler has been taken apart, it becomes a clever place to stash drugs.
 This is a great place to check if you are concerned about your child, especially if the inhaler doesn’t belong to them.

 Game Consoles or Electronics